0xmetropolis/metro-sdk/README.md

 const memberPods = await pod.getMemberPods();
 ```

-You can also check if a user is a member, admin, or member of a subpod with the following functions:
+You can also check if a user is a member, admin, or member of those pods with the following functions:

 ```js
 const pod = await getPod(podAddress);